 This American goulash recipe is an easy one-pot meal made with ground beef and macaroni pasta in a tangy red sauce and covered with cheddar cheese.
 It’s classic American comfort food.

 Did you eat American goulash growing up?
-I didn’t, but I got completely obsessed with it a few months ago when I was working on my Hungarian goulash recipe.
+I didn’t, but I got completely obsessed with it a while back when I was working on my Hungarian goulash recipe.
 This American version has total grown-up Hamburger Helper vibes and feels like such a nostalgic treat every time you make it.

 It’s simple to throw together, and even though it requires a slightly longer cooking time than most of my favorite weeknight meals, most of the cooking time is hands-off so it’s still a great candidate for busy nights when you need something easy and filling for dinner.